 I have pleasant memories of a visit to the Pegasus Bay winery.
 The Donaldson family started the operation in the 1970s, making it among the first in the area, and they have gone on to become one of the most notable producers in New Zealand.
 I particularly like the Pinot Noir, redolent of red berries with a bite of spice.
 Pegasus also makes wines that are not widely produced in the country, such as Gewürztraminer and Riesling.
 In addition, a visit to Pegasus brings with it the chance to enjoy a fine meal at the Pegasus Bay restaurant.
 The menu evolves from the wines so the dishes match with great finesse.
 The setting is lovely, with works from New Zealand artists decorating the walls, and an outdoor space with views of the grounds and gardens.

-And finally, another one-hour flight will bring you to Queenstown at the southern end of the South Island.
-There, I recommend no fewer than three places to stay: Azur, Matakauri Lodge and Eichardt’s Private Hotel (which is right in town).
+And finally, a one-hour flight will bring you to Queenstown at the southern end of the South Island.
+There, I recommend no fewer than three places to stay: Azur, Matakauri Lodge and Eichardt’s Private Hotel, which is right in town.
+(For those who want to be outside Queenstown, I recommend a fourth: Blanket Bay, a splendid sanctuary 45 minutes away on Lake Wakatipu.)
 The nearby Otago region is noted for making some of the best Pinot Noirs in the country.

 Although it did not release its first vintage until 2004, Wild Earth has already garnered awards and critical praise for its Pinot Noir.
 It is a bewitching mix of spice and red berries (raspberry being prevalent), with an undertone of earth and mushrooms imparting an admirable complexity.
 The cellar door lies within the Kawarau Gorge, once a gold-mining area, right on the Kawarau River.
 If you can divert yourself from the Pinot Noir, be sure to try the Riesling and Pinot Gris.
-The rustic Wild Earth Restaurant, also part of the experience, offers an appealing range of regional foods served on the staves of well-used wine barrels.
+The rustic Stoker Room Bistro and Bar, also part of the experience, offers an appealing range of regional foods served on the staves of well-used wine barrels.

 This dramatic property is five minutes from the center of Queenstown.